-The old adage “you get what you pay for” may be applicable when purchasing an automobile or designer handbag, but in healthcare that phrase just doesn’t apply.
-The Affordable Care Act (ACA) ensures that insurance companies are no longer offering less expensive insurance plans to the healthy patients who rarely visit the doctor, and that they are not denying or inflating coverage for patients who are ill.
+The old adage “you get what you pay for” may be applicable when purchasing an automobile or designer handbag, but in healthcare, that phrase just doesn’t apply.
+The Affordable Care Act (ACA) ensures that insurance companies are no longer offering less expensive insurance plans to healthy patients who rarely visit the doctor and that they are not denying or inflating coverage for patients who are ill.

 Risk Adjustment (RA) 101

 The Risk Adjustment (RA) model uses a patient’s demographics and diagnoses to determine a risk score, which is a relative measure of how costly that patient is anticipated to be.
 Healthy patients have a below-average Risk Adjustment Factor (RAF) score so revenue from the insurance premium is transferred from healthy patients to patients with an above-average RAF score.